bguiz/bgscratch/ember/ordr/notes.md

     - however, for many actions, it does not make sense them to have any URLs/ routes
 - "if you find that something is difficult to do or requires significant configuration away from the default, it should be a signal to you that you might be going in the wrong direction"
     - the default in ember are there for a reason, and communicate the best way to do things
+- note how when we update the models, ember knows to update the user interface - it doesn't have to be told to do so